 Back to frying the chicken on the stove.

 And so the night continued, with them getting closer together and stronger.

 One of my midwives just happened to be in the area at the time, so she kindly stopped by and did a cervical check for me.
 I was 3cm dilated.

-Michelle looked at him and said, “Honey, you’re not going to work tomorrow.
-I’m sure I’ll see you guys in a few hours at the birth center.
+Michelle said, “Honey, I’m sure I’ll see you guys in a few hours at the birth center.
 You’re having a baby tomorrow!”

 Ah, was this seriously happening?
 Right now?!

 This WAS happening, because the contractions started to get a little more intense to where I couldn’t really talk through them.
 I had to focus on breathing.
 And then I lost my dinner.

 My doula Karen and I had been keeping in touch, and at that point (around 11pm) we agreed it was time for her to come over and help support me.

 And so began my first hours of active labor at home.
 Karen helped me breathe and stay calm during the increasingly intense contractions (or surges as they’re also called), and I tried different positions around my bed, couch, and finally, my bathtub.
 The warm water was soothing.